ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 At first, I was extremely concerned about this.
 Every time I brought up `std::embed`, somebody started in on security.
 It was hard to get them to articulate exactly what the security concerns would be.
 Opening arbitrary files?
 The compiler already does that.
 Reading in arbitrary data?
 Well, compile-time `fstream` or `FILE*` would behave much the same way, and those same people were asking for that too.
 Maybe it opens up compiler vulnerabilities...?
 Wait a second, compilers run a C++ parser on any old file you point at it, and it can literally pick up `/arbitrary/garbage.txt` from anywhere.
 You can even crash LLVM and GCC with `#include </dev/urandom>` already, but it doesn't segfault or create a security vulnerability: it just fails with Out of Memory.
 The more I dug into this and the more security experts I e-mailed and received responses from, I finally hit the truth.

 Nothing about `#embed` or `std::embed` is more or less secure than `#include`.
-The biggest fear about whether or not the compiler is allowed to open or access files... and, well.
+The biggest fear about whether or not the compiler is allowed to open or access files is just not realistic or in-tune with the reality of how the compiler works.
 Spoiler alert:

 compilers have been reading and writing **tons** of files during builds for decades.